Sam Mewis: Coaching

+Media career

+Mewis and Lynn Biyendolo hosted a podcast about women's soccer, Snacks, produced by Just Women's Sports, from April 2021 to November 2023.
+After announcing her retirement in January 2024, Mewis announced she would join the Men in Blazers Media Network as The Women's Game Editor-in-Chief.
+Her role would include hosting The Women's Game podcast, which consists of Friendlies, where she interviews soccer stars, and Good Vibes FC with Williams and Becky Sauerbrunn.
+Mewis also occasionally hosts live post-match coverage for USWNT matches.
+These Do It Live! streams often feature special guests, such as New Zealand defender Ali Riley or Men in Blazers Editor-In-Chief Roger Bennett.

 Personal life

-Mewis' sister, Kristie, also plays for the United States women's national soccer team and plays professionally for NJ/NY Gotham FC.
+Mewis's older sister, Kristie, also plays for the United States women's national soccer team and plays professionally for West Ham United.
 In late December 2018, Mewis married longtime boyfriend Pat Johnson in Boston, Massachusetts.

-Following the United States' win at the 2019 FIFA Women's World Cup, Mewis and her teammates were honored with a Ticker tape parade in New York City.
+Following the United States' win at the 2019 FIFA Women's World Cup, Mewis and her teammates were honored with a ticker tape parade in New York City.
 Each player received a key to the city from Mayor Bill de Blasio.
 After winning the 2019 FIFA Women's World Cup, Mewis revealed that while she was young, her father, Bob Mewis, would pick up side jobs to be able to afford her and her sister's soccer expenses.